arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 ### Why would I use it?

-If you have ever spent time painstakingly renaming files to prepare them for processing one at a time, then you know how difficult that task can be using point and click methods.
+If you have ever spent time painstakingly changing files to prepare them for processing one at a time (say, renaming files, or removing identifying information in the first few lines of each file, or replacing curly quotes with straight quotes via search and replace across many files), then you know how difficult it can be to manipulate multiple files using point and click methods.
 Bash scripting can can make this kind of task easier, faster, and more accurate.

 Shell scripting can be useful to researchers and others working with data:

-- Commands run on one’s local machine or on a training data set can be scaled up to working with large volumes of data in a **h**igh **p**erformance **c**omputing (hpc) or cloud hosted environment.
+- Commands run on one's local machine or on a training data set can be scaled up to working with large volumes of data in a **h**igh **p**erformance **c**omputing (HPC) or cloud hosted environment.

-- Shell scripts can call on multiple other programming languages, like R and python, to build pipelines that run across several software applications as well as enable a user to have greater facility with tools like Git and docker.
+- Shell scripts can call on multiple other programming languages, like R and Python, to build pipelines (multi-step processes) that use several software applications.
+Shell scripts can also allow a user to work with tools like Git and Docker.

 - Adoption of shell scripting also reinforces the importance of having well-structured and well-named files and file directory structures.